 - Tooth loss due to advanced periodontal disease

-- Endodontic infection that cannot be eliminated with root canal therapy
+- Endodontic infection that can’t be eliminated with root canal therapy

-- Fracture of the tooth below the gum line
+- A fracture located below the gum line

 - Impacted wisdom teeth

 What to Expect during Treatment

 Bleeding after treatment is normal and will subside over time.
 Gauze is applied to the extraction site to control bleeding.
 We recommend changing the gauze periodically.

 Over-the-counter medication can help with soreness.
 We may also prescribe painkillers, depending on the extent of the procedure.

 Do not drink anything through a straw or make a sucking motion with your mouth, as this can cause the blood clot to become dislodged.
 If dry socket occurs, please call our office right away.

 You may experience minor swelling, but this should subside over the next few days.
 Using an ice pack for a few minutes throughout the day can help calm the area.